vladtf/kata-trivia-java/readme.md

 ## The problem
 Here is a preview of a game in action.
 ![Trivia Game Picture](art/trivia.jpg)
-Each turn a player: rolls the dice and has to answer to a question from the deck corresponding to its current position.
+Each turn a playerCR: rolls the dice and has to answer to a question from the deck corresponding to its current position.
 If the answer is correct [s]he gets coins.
 If incorrect, [s]he is sent to the prison.
 The board has 12 positions.

 You should discover more the details from actual code, just like in real-life.
 Good luck!